TRY OUR FREE APP

 Though these two often have an antagonistic relationship, the foil is not usually the primary antagonist.
 Sometimes the MC and their foil clash at first, but eventually see past their differences to become friends… or even more.
 (Think about the protagonists in When Harry Met Sally: first they’re foils, then friends, then finally lovers.)

-The foil’s precise relationship to the protagonist depends on the differences between them.
-For example, if the MC is introverted, their foil might be super extroverted, but that wouldn’t necessarily preclude the two of them from becoming friends.
-However, if the MC is kind and selfless and their foil is extremely self-serving, they’re probably not going to get along.
+The foil’s precise relationship to the protagonist depends on their differences.
+For example, if the MC is introverted, their foil might be super extroverted, but that wouldn’t necessarily preclude them from becoming friends.
+However, if the MC is kind and selfless and their foil is extremely self-serving, they will probably not get along.

 Foil examples: Draco Malfoy, Effie Trinket, Lydia Bennet, George and Lennie, Kirk and Spock